ansible-collections/infra.ai/extensions/patterns/aws_provision/README.md

   - copy of github PAT token is used to git clone during preseeding.
 - AWS credential
   - Used when running this pattern
+- Container registry credential
+  - Used to pull EE image
+  - name "RHEL Infra AI / EE Image Credential" (currently exactly this name must be used)

 To use this pattern in RHDH:
 - configure RHDH to use https://github.com/justinc1/ansible-rhdh-templates-rhel-ai/blob/develop/seed.yaml